Joseph-Christman/LibreCite/README.md

 # LibreCite
-Librecite will be a QT app that provides a free and libre way to produce citations of books, websites, and more.
+Librecite is a proof of concept of a QT app that provides a free and libre way to produce citations of books, websites, and more.
+It uses the CSL format to process citations and convert them to the proper format.

+The majority of the code is in C++ with some Python for key components such as the CSL processor.
+If someone were to write a processor in C or C++, I would be very grateful.

-### The Layout Plan
+### Contact

-Screen 1:

-    -New Project

-    -Open Project

-Screen 2:

-    -a way to view completed citations

-    -add citations

-Screen 3:

-    -Select between citation styles

-Screen 4:

-    -fill out information for citation
+If you wish to contact me, your best bet is jwc7@pdx.edu or via Github.

 ### Compilation Instructions
 WARNING: APPLICATION ISN'T DONE AND THESE INSTRUCTIONS ARE REALLY ROUGH.